kluivert-queiroz/wipro-code-challenge/README.md

 Clone this repo and code your resolution to each challenge and send to your recruiter.

+## How to do it

-This challenge consists in two steps:
+This challenge consists in 2 scenarios:

-## 1st step

-Solve all functions challenge presents in directory `challenge-functions`.

-## 2nd step

-Code a React view presents in directory `challenge-react`.
+  * Function: You should solve some issues using common `js`.
+  * React: You should make a view using React, the environment already configured, you should follow the instructions to make the view with due requisites

+Inside each directory challenge (`challenge-functions` and `challenge-functions`) have a description to how to solve them, go to and explore them.

 ## After complete

 Notify your recruiter that you solve all challenges.

-## Info
+## Note

-More information about each challenge you will find inside the directories, so, go to explore them.

 Don't forget about the limit time settled by your recruiter.